 Buzz buzz buzz

-Once summertime rolls around, wasps make it their mission to overtake your backyard.
+Once summertime rolls around in Raleigh, North Carolina, wasps make it their mission to overtake your backyard.
 With large, expansive hives, they make themselves at home underground, in bushes, atop trees, and even near your home!

 However, you don’t have to deal with these winged menaces alone!
 While we always recommend turning to pest control experts when you have an infestation, there are a few tips and tricks to keep yourself safe until we arrive.